 Or even worse, a ping-pong ball?

 Barbie was disappointed with her parents.
-Her mother Piya, one fine morning, just went absconding… until later she was found safe in her grandpa’s place.
+Her mother Piya, one fine morning, just went absconding… until, two days later, later she was found safe in her grandpa’s place.

 Domestic violence?
 Yes she agrees, but who would abandon her only child to seek refuge like this?
 She was only 12 when this happened to her!
 Angry, violent, withdrawn, she felt rejected by her own mom!

 Not one day did she call her up to find out how she was!
 So cruel?

 She needed her the most during her teens.
 She isn’t able to take it anymore when elders of her family advise her now to go to her mom?
 Isn’t she a monster why should she go to her at all?
 She feels blessed to have her Bomma (big mother, her father’s elder brother’s wife) by her side when she needed a mother figure to fall back on, especially when she suffered acute chest pain, fever, or migraine, or when she was unsure of falling in and out of love.

 In all these seven years, she tried hard, at least for the first few months, to see that her Mom came back and settled their differences, but what do you do when adults mess up with their lives?
 Their children suffer… but does it bother them at all?
 She gave up on her Mom and concentrated on her studies.
 She somehow survived her school days withstanding immense verbal torture from her schoolmates, their parents, from friends in her neighborhood.